-Mario Lucero is a son of first-generation immigrants from the Mexican states of Chihuahua and Durango, and he was born in El Paso, Texas and raised in the Western Suburbs of Chicago.
-Mario is happily married to Cynthia Brito and is a proud parent of two beautiful girls: Jocelyn and Marlene.
-He calls the Windy City home and loves the outdoors, cycling, tennis, soccer, spending time with family and friends, and exploring Chicago’s diverse neighborhoods through cultural foods.
+Mario Lucero is a son of first-generation immigrants from the Mexican states of Chihuahua and Durango, and was born in El Paso, Texas but raised in the Western Suburbs of Chicago.
+He lives in Oak Park with his wife Cynthia and two daughters, Jocelyn and Marlene, and enjoys cycling with friends and playing soccer and tennis.

 Edith Tovar was born and raised in Chicago’s Little Village Community.
 As a first generation Mexican-American, she grew up with close ties to her Mexican heritage.
 As a teenager she was part of a traditional folkloric dance group where she learned how to "zapatear," but most importantly she learned the meanings behind all the colorful and cheerful movements of a Mexican traditional dance.